KwiatLab/group-website-jekyll/_includes/SEAQUE-live-Bell-test.md

 So, how does playing a game help SEAQUE with quantum space science?
 Well, every time you avoid the energy bar—whether it’s by veering left or right, or up or down—you’re making a quick decision that generates a number 0 or 1!
-Keep playing, and you’re creating a whole string of these choices; these in turn will be used in our experiment to determine what measurements are made on the entangled photons (The photons themselves determine what the measurement outcomes will be!).
+Keep playing, and you’re creating a whole string of these choices; these in turn will be used in our experiment to determine what measurements are made on the entangled photons.(The photons themselves determine what the measurement outcomes will be!)

 These random strings of choices are used as part of a test called the Bell Inequality Violation.